 Next up it’s the infamous Memorial arch which is only 20 minutes (15.8km) down the road from Anglesea.
 It’s time to get that shot.

 - Teddy’s Lookout

 - Kennet River (prime spot for koalas)

-After waking in the rainforest we dipped back 15minutes into Apollo Bay to Use shower and kitchen facilities at Skenes Creek caravan park.
+After waking in the rainforest we dipped back 15 minutes into Apollo Bay to use the shower and kitchen facilities at Skenes Creek caravan park.
 At $4 per person it’s a great shout after a night in a camper.
-Alternatively if you’re camping / looking for a spot to park up it’s a great ocean front location.
+Alternatively if you’re camping or looking for a spot to park up it’s a great ocean front location.

 Adventure options to check out: